charig/OutOfSSAPresentation/Sections/OutOfSSA.md

 ## Moving Out of SSA

+... -> SSA form -> optimizations -> SSA destruction (ie. φ-functions elimination)

 Optimizations create situations where the SSA variables arising from the same original variable now have overlapping live ranges.

+Note: optimizations easier in SSA... examples?
+- but they can break the conventional SSA property (CSSA - renaming all φ input and output operands to the same name preserves semantics)
+- freshly constructed SSA is CSSA, optimizations break this

 ---